alexwhar10/git_practice/README.md

 Learning Git and GitHub for the first time!

 ## Features
-_ Calculator with basic math operations
+- Calculator with basic math operations
-_ Error handling for division by zero
+- Error handling for division by zero

+## Technologies
+- Python 3
+- Git & GitHub